 - Pair new hires with a more experienced mentor who can answer questions and provide support.

 An example to learn from: Zapier is a mid-sized software company with a month-long onboarding process.
-Its dedicated onboarding program manager greets new hires and leads interactive workshops on company values, security, and more.
+Its dedicated onboarding program manager greets new hires and leads interactive workshops on company values, security, and other essential information.
 Using automation, the company matches new hires with seasoned employees before their start date to ensure they feel individually supported from the start.

 2. Reinforce and act on your core values.

 Your company’s identity is founded on its core values, which influence how employees, customers, and other stakeholders perceive you.
-87% of U.S. employees prioritize working for organizations that share their values.
-By ensuring that your values are at the forefront of everything you do, rather than merely decorative, you help employees build a stronger connection with your company.
+Studies show 87% of U.S. employees prioritize working for organizations that share their values.
+By ensuring that your values are at the forefront of everything you do, rather than merely decorative, you’ll help employees build a stronger connection with your company.

 Here are some tips for strengthening your core values in the workplace: